chhotii-alex/prospective-randomizer/README.md

 ## Simple socket interface

+Example code that demonstrates the use of the simple socket interface from within program code is included in this repo, in the file my-app/src/main/java/org/sleepandcognition/prosrandclient/App.java

 Here are the commands that can be entered if Prospective Randomizer is running a command-line interface in a terminal window, or submitted via the socket connection if running in network mode.
 Commands are not case-sensitive.
 However, subject identifier are case sensitive; s1 and S1 would be regarded as different subjects.